scala-js/scala-js-website/doc/tutorial/getting-started/index.md

 If you are in a hurry, you can skip the ones you are not interested in.
 Each tutorial starts with a link to a repo that you can clone to get off the ground.

-In any case, make sure that you have the Prerequisites listed below covered.
+In any case, make sure that you have the prerequisites listed below covered.

 ## Prerequisites